-- You will work in a team of five (you can choose your team). - However, you will write software individually and you will mostly be graded individually. - You can write your software in any language. - Your software will need to communicate and use data from your teammates' software.
+- You will work in pairs (you can choose your partner). - However, you will write software individually and you will mostly be graded individually. - You can write your software in any language. - Your software will need to communicate and use data from your partner's software.

-Rubrics & Contract Grading
+• Rubrics & Contract Grading

-- Assignments will be graded against a rubric. - You will be able to revise some assignments (see assignment writeup). - Most rubrics will be binary: For each criterion, you will receive either full points or zero points. - If the grader selects "Accept" for a criterion, you receive full points for that part of the assignment. - If the grader selects "Revise", you receive no points for that criterion initially but will usually have a week to modify and re-submit your assignment to get those points back.
+- Assignments will be graded against a rubric. - You will be able to revise some assignments (see assignment rubric-if you see "Revise" next to each criterion, you can revise it). - Most rubrics will be binary: For each criterion, you will receive either full points or zero points. - If the grader selects "Accept" for a criterion, you receive full points for that part of the assignment.

-- If you do not attempt part of an assignment, the grader will select "Did not attempt" and you will NOT be able to get points for that part of the assignment.
+- If the grader selects "Revise", you receive no points for that criterion initially but will usually have a week to modify and re-submit your assignment to get those points back. - If you do not attempt part of an assignment, the grader will select "Did not attempt" and you will NOT be able to get points for that part of the assignment.
 The purpose of contract grading is to support learning through revision, not to provide an extension. - One round of revisions per assignment. - Some assignments cannot be revised because their due date is close to the end of the term.